WD-Scott/NBA-MVP-Prediction/README.md

   - Defining Numeric Columns (Excluding "Pos"):

-    This step identifies the numeric columns in the input DataFrame `df`, excluding the column labeled "Pos" for player position.
+    This step identifies the numeric columns in the input DataFrame `df`, excluding the "Pos" column for player position.

   - Splitting Data into Training and Testing Sets: